 LX: The technology in the market is just going to get so much more mature and interesting.
-The benefits that crypto unlocks for betting over fiat currency or traditional payment methods, right now, we’re seeing them in cheaper costs but we think we’re going to start seeing them in really profound ways.
-All these creative ways that we can’t dream up right now, like utility or functionality that’s unlocked because of crypto, because of blockchain, because of the cost savings, because of all of that, we will see a betting product like we’ve never seen before.
+The benefits that crypto unlocks for betting over fiat currency or traditional payment methods, right now, we’re seeing them at cheaper costs but we think we’re going to start seeing them in really profound ways.
+All these creative ways that we can’t dream up right now, like utility or functionality that’s unlocked because of crypto, because of blockchain, because of the cost savings, because of all of that, we will see a betting product as we’ve never seen before.
 Very compelling stuff that will engage players in ways that they’ve never been engaged before.

-Now we’re seeing new activity, new betting propositions, prediction markets have become really interesting, derivative products have become unlocked, even more options markets.
+Now we’re seeing new activity, new betting propositions, prediction markets have become really interesting, derivative products have become unlocked, and even more options markets.
 Different types of instruments become relevant.
 Even things like esports.
 When you’re intersecting electronic games with electronic betting with good technology, it’s quite exciting.
 We don’t know what it will look like, but we’re pretty sure it will be very different from what we have now.

 🔥Where can we go to learn more?